geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-27/meeting-transcript.md

 Yeah.

 ##### **Chenyu** [[00:34:50](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=2090)]
 So this is only given some conditions, right?
-It's either...
+It's either..
 I think the solution is probably either combined the condition of, and the actual expression as a whole, and a fold let using the correct rules.

 ##### **Geohot** [[00:35:13](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=2113)]
-But it's also not the...
+But it's also not the..
 Yeah.

 ##### **Sieds Lykles** [[00:35:16](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=2116)]
 There's another thing you have to be careful with, which is we rewrite mod by a power of two as an and,